 While none of the recipes we will discuss shortly are cheap, we do not believe they are extortionate.
-However, as we will discuss later on this article, the price has increased in recent years.
+However, as we will discuss later in this article, the price has increased in recent years.

 While you need to do some research on how to prepare homemade dog food, there is little reason why you couldn’t use some of this Venison to supplement your dog’s diet or even be used as a treat.

 Worldwide Venison Shortage

-While there is significant effort to increase the output of venison meat worldwide, it appears not to be sufficient as many pet food manufacturers are experiencing serious shortages in supply due to herd shortages.
+While there is a significant effort to increase the output of venison meat worldwide, it appears not to be sufficient as many pet food manufacturers are experiencing serious shortages in supply due to herd shortages.

-As many of us will be familiar, changing a dogs diet in a drastic fashion, such as moving from a Venison based diet to an alternative meat ingredient, can be challenging.
+As many of us will be familiar, changing a dog’s diet in a drastic fashion, such as moving from a Venison-based diet to an alternative meat ingredient, can be challenging.

-If you believe the supply of your dog’s current food, whether it be Venison based or any other composition, may be in danger then it may be wise to start transitioning your dog early before you run out of that dog food.
+If you believe the supply of your dog’s current food, whether it be Venison based or any other composition, may be in danger, then it may be wise to start transitioning your dog early before you run out of that dog food.